mahfozweb/early-job-placement-task/README.md

 # 📖 About the Project

-KrishiLink is a comprehensive agricultural marketplace designed to connect farmers, traders, and consumers.
-It provides a platform where users can upload, manage, and sell their crops, while buyers can browse and request crops in real time.
-The system also offers crop news, farming tips, and best practices to support informed decision-making.
+This project is a modern agriculture-focused platform where customers can easily buy daily crop products directly from local farmers.
+Farmers can publish and sell their fresh produce, receive weather updates, access soil nutrient insights, and detect pests using AI-powered tools.

+The platform also promotes smart irrigation practices, delivers daily agriculture tips, and provides the latest farming-related news—creating a complete digital ecosystem for both farmers and consumers.

 # 📖 Project Overview :

 ## 🎯 Objective

-- Facilitate direct interaction between farmers and buyers

-- Help farmers manage their crops efficiently

-- Provide reliable updates and insights on crop availability
+The primary objective of this project is to build a trusted digital marketplace where farmers can easily sell their fresh crops, and customers can conveniently buy daily agricultural products at fair prices.
+Alongside the buying–selling system, the platform also supports farmers with helpful tools like weather updates, soil insights, and modern farming tips to improve productivity

 ## 👥 Target Audience

-- Small and medium-scale farmers
+- Local Farmers who want to sell their crops directly to customers without middlemen.

-- Traders looking to buy crops directly
+- General Customers looking to buy fresh, organic, and fair-priced agricultural products.

-- Consumers interested in fresh, local produce
+- New & Small-Scale Farmers who need farming tips, weather updates, soil insights, and modern agricultural guidance.

-- Agricultural enthusiasts seeking news and tips
+- Agri-Businesses & Retailers seeking reliable sources of crops and agricultural goods
+- Agriculture Enthusiasts interested in news, trends, and smart-farming technologies.

 ## 📊 Key Metrics

-- Number of active users (farmers & buyers)

-- Crop uploads and approved requests

-- Transactions completed through the platform
+- Number of Active Farmers using the platform to sell crops.

+- Daily Active Users (DAU) buying, browsing, and engaging with the app.

+- Total Crop Listings published on the marketplace.

+- Monthly Transactions (total orders placed and completed).

+- Customer Satisfaction Rating based on reviews and feedback.

+- Average Delivery Time for purchased crops.

+- Repeat Purchase Rate showing customer loyalty.

-- Engagement with crop news and tips
+- Engagement Metrics for farming tips, weather updates, and AI pest detection features.

 ## 🚀 Deployment

-- The project is deployed on Vercel: [Click here to view](https://vercel.com/mahfozul-hoques-projects/assignment-krishi-server)
+- The project is deployed on Vercel: [Click here to view](https://early-job-placement-task.vercel.app/)

 ## ✨ Key Features

 1. **Browse Crops & Vegetables**
-   Effortlessly explore a variety of crops and vegetables uploaded by other users.
+   Explore a wide range of crops and vegetables listed by farmers and users.

-   Filter by category, price, and care level to quickly find what you need.
+   Filter results by category, price, and availability.

-   Real-time availability ensures accurate stock information.
+   Real-time stock information ensures accurate browsing.

-2. **Upload Your Crops**
+2. **Upload & Sell Crops**
-   Users can easily upload their own crops or vegetables for sale.
+   Users can upload their own crops with details:

+Name, category, price, quantity

-   Add details like crop name, category, price, quantity, care level, description, and images.
+Care level, description, and images
-   Manage all your uploads efficiently from your dashboard.

-3. **Admin Control for Uploaded Crops**
+Manage uploaded items anytime through the dashboard.

+3. **Seller Admin Control**
-   Each user acts as an admin for their uploaded crops.
+   Each uploader is the admin of their own products.

-   Approve or delete incoming requests from other users.
+Approve or decline buyer requests.

-   Monitor crop quantity and ensure proper inventory management.
+Inventory auto-updates when requests are accepted.

 4. **Request & Purchase Crops**
-   Users can send requests to buy crops from others.
+   Buyers can send purchase requests to sellers.

-   Accepting a request automatically reduces the available quantity.
-   Track the status of your requests in real-time.
+Sellers can accept or reject requests.

+Quantity reduces automatically upon approval.

+Users can track all request statuses in real time.

-5. **User Authentication**
+5. **Secure Authentication**
-   Secure login and registration system using Firebase Authentication.
-   Role-based access ensures privacy and control over user data.
+   Firebase Authentication for login, registration, and logout.

-   Forgot password and reset functionality for seamless account management.
+Password reset support for smooth account management.

-6. **Crop News & Tips**
+Role-based data access for improved security.
+6. **Agriculture News & Daily Tips**
-   Access the latest agricultural news and updates.
+Latest agricultural updates from trusted sources.

-   Get practical farming tips and insights to improve crop yield and quality.
+Daily farming tips to improve productivity.

+Learn best practices to increase crop quality.
 7. **User Dashboard**
-   Manage your uploaded crops, requests, and profile from a single dashboard.
+Manage uploaded crops, profile, and incoming/outgoing requests.

-   Monitor accepted and pending requests.
-   Edit or remove crops with ease.
+Edit or delete crop listings easily.

+Track accepted, declined, or pending requests.

-8. **Admin Dashboard (Optional Future Enhancement)**
+8. **Admin Dashboard (Future Enhancement)**
-   Comprehensive control over platform management.
-   View, approve, or manage user requests and uploads.
-   User management: Add, edit, or deactivate user accounts.
+   View and moderate all user uploads.

+Manage user accounts and platform-wide activities.

+Analytics and reporting features.

 9. **Responsive & Modern Design**
    Fully responsive UI built with Tailwind CSS and DaisyUI.